Improving ADID’s

 What Happens When an Outdated System Meets a Growing City?

 ADID (Atlanta Downtown Improvement District) tasked us with improving downtown wayfinding.
-The existing information kiosk was outdated, visually unclear, and failed to effectively guide Atlanta’s diverse visitors.
+The existing information desk was outdated, visually unclear, and failed to effectively guide Atlanta’s diverse visitors.

 To address these challenges, we delivered a modernized information desk and an intuitive digital kiosk interface designed for clarity, accessibility, and seamless integration into the urban environment.